Short-term Study Abroad Program

 Program Providers & Partners

-UMD Study Abroad has existing affiliate study abroad program providers.
+IPS has existing affiliate study abroad program providers.
 Explore their custom programming options:

 - (AIFS) American Institute for Foreign Study